-Noise: Some Autscape participants are very sensitive to noise.
+- Sprays: Aerosol sprays are not permitted; the fire alarm is very sensitive and may be triggered by these sprays. - Noise: Some Autscape participants are very sensitive to noise.
 Please be considerate of others when engaging in noisy activities such as talking, playing instruments, closing doors or showering.
 Try to limit or avoid these activities in places and times where they may be a nuisance to others.
-Please refrain from talking in the corridors outside bedrooms at all times and keep voices low outdoors after 10pm.
+Please refrain from talking in the corridors outside bedrooms at all times and keep voices low outdoors after 10pm. - Questions and complaints: Please talk to Autscape organisers, not venue staff. - Consideration: You must respect initiation badges, noise level signs, and sensory sensitivities of other participants, as described in the next section.